vdclab/vdclab-wiki/SCOP2.md

 - Says sequence search, but the function does not work
 - Gives ancestry of domain which separates from other protein databases
 - Connects to PDB, UniProt
+- Sometimes does not find family using existing PDB id

 ## Citations